zaoyang/30-days-of-web-development/day-07/day-07.cq.md

 coverImageBackgroundPosition: "50% 87%;"
 ---

-# Tags and Elements - HTML
+# HTML Tags and Elements: Definitions, Examples, and Relationships

 > Elements are made up of tags, tags are not made up of elements.
 Elements are the building blocks 🏗 of HTML.